 You can file a vehicle damage claim under your own collision coverage or file a third-party claim against the at-fault driver, but you can't collect compensation from both sources for the same losses.

 Once you settle a claim under your own collision coverage, you give up your right to collect that amount from the other driver's insurance for the same property damage.
-If you collect from your own insurance company, your company takes over your right to file a damage claim against the other driver's insurance.

-How It Works: For example, say you're in a car accident with Joseph Blau, who is insured by the Incidental Insurance Company.
+Let's say you're in a car accident with Joseph Blau, who is insured by the Incidental Insurance Company.
 You are injured in the accident, and your car sustains $3,000 worth of damage.
 You file a third-party claim against Incidental for injuries to you, and for damages to your car.

-Second, if you also have a third-party personal injury claim, you simply may not want to talk to the other driver's car insurance company until you have fully investigated the matter.
-Until you are certain about the facts and your arguments, it is dangerous to discuss details of the accident with anyone on the "other side".
+Second, if you also have a third-party personal injury claim, you may not want to talk to the other driver's car insurance company until you have fully investigated the matter.
+Until you are certain about the facts and your arguments, it is dangerous to discuss details of the accident with anyone on the "other side."

 Another disadvantage is that the rules set by your insurance policy for processing a claim under your collision coverage may be more restrictive than the process of a third-party claim.
 For example, your collision coverage may require more bothersome inspections of the car and estimates of the work before you can get approval for repairs.
 By contrast, the other driver's insurance company has no right to enforce any such specific rules during the course of your claim.
-That's because your right to compensation from another driver's insurance arises from the other driver's fault and not from any agreement between you and the insurance company.
+That's because your right to compensation from another driver's insurance arises from the other driver's fault and not from a contract between you and the insurance company.